How to get razor sharp photos with Focus Stacking

 Photo by Manuel Becker

-Photography is often not only about knowing your equipment, but also about knowing the different techniques you can use to improve your images and to get the results you have in mind while shooting the scene.
-Fokus Stacking is something I really like, but lets start with why we even need it and why it’s such a great tool to have.
+Photography is often not only about knowing your equipment but also about knowing the different techniques you can use to improve your images and to get the results you have in mind while shooting the scene.
+Fokus Stacking is something I really like, but let's start with why we even need it and why it’s such a great tool to have.

 What is Focus Stacking?

 So, just staying around f/8 to f/11 should be fine right?
 Yes and no, it depends.
-If you have something within your frame that is very close to you, the depth of field (the distance between the nearest and farthest objects in a scene that appear sharp) often isn’t big enough to get everything sharp.
+If you have something within your frame that is very close to you, the depth of field (the distance between the nearest and farthest objects in a scene that appears sharp) often isn’t big enough to get everything sharp.
 Instead of using a smaller aperture and having a less sharp photo, we can solve this problem with the Focus Stacking technique.

 The initial problem: When you have objects that are very near to the camera and you focus the foreground, the flowers obviously get pretty sharp.
 The background is very blurry though.